tylerbutler/tylerbutler.com/posts/2007/(p) 2007-01-16 rizzy-on-the-wii.md

 The SD thing seems strange.
 I haven't tried to use an SD card yet, but it does seem odd that you can't save games directly to it.
-This does seem like something Nintendo could fix change with a firmware update though.
+This does seem like something Nintendo could change with a firmware update though.

 > **Wii Sports** -- It's ok.
 Fun little games to showcase the controller abilities.
 I've found tennis to be pretty fun with multiple people, and you